 Wearing the proper cold weather shirt really does make a difference.

-Cold Weather Tough Mudder Shirts
+Best Cold Weather Tough Mudder Shirt

 The Base 3.0 is a great mid range shirt for most cold weather conditions.